 Any member of the university community may participate in the food services program.
 Resident students are required to participate in one of the five meal plans.
 Contact the Food Service or Residence Life offices for prices and registration materials.
 Students may lower or appeal meal plans only during the first two weeks of each semester.

 To gain admissions to the dining room, students need to show their current student ID.
 Diners are responsible for clearing tables and disposing of all debris and trash.
 Students who remove food or articles, i.e. dishes, owned by Food Services from the dining room will be charged a minimum of $25 of restorative service plus the replacement cost.
 Students who do not bus their table may receive a $5 fine, and students who throw food will receive a minimum of $25 of restorative service charge.

-Resident students with a health concern or disability needing special consideration should contact the Health Services or Services for Students with Disabilities offices.
+Resident students with a health concern or disability needing special consideration should contact Health Services or Student Disability Services.
 Student health insurance information is available at the Health Services or Residence Life offices.

 The housekeeping staff cleans residence hall bathrooms and public areas as well as bathroom and kitchen areas of townhouses and houses on a weekly basis unless notified otherwise.
 Residents are responsible for their own rooms and other common area space.
 Students bear the responsibility for any excessive cleaning costs and/or the repair/replacement of university property damaged by vandalism or carelessness.